MULTI 2025 - 12th International Workshop

 Submission guidelines

-Industrial abstract authors need to submit a single-page PDF file containing the title of their contribution, the name and affiliation of authors, and a abstract of the multi-level problem they want to share in the workshop.
+Industrial abstract authors need to submit a single-page PDF file containing the title of their contribution, the name and affiliation of authors, and an abstract of the multi-level problem they want to share in the workshop.

 Submissions must adhere to the IEEE formatting instructions.
 LaTeX users should use the 8½ x 11 2-column LaTeX Template.
 Overleaf users should use the IEEE Overleaf Template.
 Word users should use the IEEE DOCX template (letter).
 Challenge papers (see section Challenges) must conform to the requirements in the challenge description.